chanana/hcapca/README.md

 * Docker abruptly stops running the script
   * Make sure to allocate sufficient RAM and processing power to Docker.
 Usually, if the virual OS cannot get more memory, it experiences an Out Of Memory (OOM) error and kills the offending process thereby exiting the container.

+* For any issues please open an issue here on github or email me at schanana@wisc.edu

 # Wiki
 [Here](https://github.com/chanana/hcapca/wiki) is a link to wiki page which is still under construction.